sodadata/docs/soda-cl/failed-rows-checks.md

 ## Configure a failed row sampler

 If you are running Soda scans programmatically, you can add a custom sampler to collect samples of rows with a `fail` check result.
 Refer to the following example that prints the failed row samples in the CLI.

+💡 Copy+paste and run an [example script]({% link soda/route-failed-rows.md %}) locally to print failed row samples in the CLI scan output.

 {% include code-header.html %}
 ```python
 from soda.scan import Scan